 Being part of the Bevy Meals on Wheels team has been the treasured highlight of this very strange and challenging year.

 When I volunteered to help out with Bevy Meals on Wheels I didn’t realise I was actually signing up for an apprenticeship with Chef Marco!
 I’ve learnt so much, not just about catering with surplus food, but also about his beloved Italian food… his famous arancini are now a firm family favourite.
-And who knew there we so many things to make with courgettes?!”
+And who knew there were so many things to make with courgettes?!”

 Now that people are starting to get back to work and other pre-lockdown obligations we have openings for a few more volunteers.